Early-to-mid 18th C. Bronze with enameled cloisonné; lively sculpted bronze Fu-dogs and dragon heads. 7.5″h, 8″ w, 3″ d.

-The long sides of the rectangular box have inserts of cloisonné panels decorated with scenes of flowers and birds.
-One panel shows a phoenix perched on a paulownia tree (once known in China as The Princess Tree), and the other panel a crane flying towards a peony bush.
+Each long side of the rectangular box have inserts of cloisonné panels decorated with scenes of flowers and birds.
+One panel shows a phoenix perched on a paulownia tree (once known in China as The Princess Tree as it takes on the name of a past Russian princess), and the other panel a crane flying towards a peony bush.
 These are emblems of nobility.
 The light blue cloisonné enamel surface has a matte finish and shows tiny dark pits which are caused by gas escaping from the bronze during firing.
 This is a characteristic of early enamelware when the technique of firing was not perfected.
-Inside the box are two short wood rods stretching half way up the sides, probably for the purpose of holding up a dish of incense for worship.
+Inside the box are two short wood rods stretching half-way up the sides for the purpose of holding up a dish or sticks of incense.

 This incense burner is deemed rare because with its beautifully adorned bronze figures of lion-dogs and dragon heads, and inserted with cloisonné panels enameled with royal attributes, it was likely made for a member of the extended royal family.
 Like most religious vessels made for worship and not for celebrating a monarch’s reign at that early period, this incense burner does not have a reign mark.
 (Noted in “Chinese Cloisonne: The Pierre Uldry Collection”).
 Its age is attributed to early to mid-18th century because of the characteristic primary colors used during Emperor Kangxi period.
 It came out of China with a descendent of three generations of missionaries in the 1990s and was in private collection until it came into our collection.